calyxir/calyx/README.md

  the output ports.
 There is a special key called `mem#` that contains the submodule memory.
  `keyword-lambda` is utility syntax to make defining functions of this form convenient.

-## Things that are broken / Things to do
- - Port widths are not actually meaningful at the moment.
-You can put any number, string, or any racket value really on a wire.
-Please don't abuse this power for bad.
- Eventually you will only be able to put a n bit number on a n bit wire.
- - Umm...so about the multiplication example.
-It works nicely for small numbers, like 3 and 5, but once the numbers get bigger than 7 it starts giving you the wrong answers.
-I assure you that this is entirely intended behavior.
- - Tests are a good thing I hear
- - Figure out the proper way to merge memory in parallel composition
- - My vizualizer currently doesn't have animated animals carrying values along the wires
- - Racket contracts are something I should look into
- - Output sensible error messages.
-Atm I am the only person who would have any idea what errors mean.